shapediver/WordPressPlugin/README.md

 This plugin integrates 3D Configurators built using [ShapeDiver App Builder](https://help.shapediver.com/doc/shapediver-app-builder) into WordPress and WooCommerce.

-## Project Overview

-The ShapeDiver WordPress Plugin is designed to enhance WordPress and WooCommerce sites with ShapeDiver's 3D model visualization capabilities.
-This plugin allows for seamless integration of ShapeDiver's technology into your WordPress environment.

-## Features

-* 3D configuration and visualisation powered by ShapeDiver
-* Simple installation and setup

-WooCommerce products can be linked to ShapeDiver 3D configurators implemented with App Builder.
-The following settings can be configured per product:

-* ShapeDiver models can be referenced by `ticket` and `modelViewUrl`, or by `slug`
-* Optional _Model State ID_, defining the initial state of the configurator

-The following optional settings can be configured globally and overridden per product:

-* Configurator URL.
-This defaults to the base URL of App Builder.
-Using this setting one can make use of custom deployments of App Builder.
-* URL of a JSON file defining the theme and further App Builder settings.

-A button labelled "Customize" will be shown on the product page if a configurator is available.
-This button will also be shown for corresponding line items in the cart and on orders.
-Button labels can be configured globally, and buttons can be styled using WordPress themes.

-When adding items to the cart from a configurator, the following information can be passed along and stored as part of the line item:

-* Custom price
-* Description
-* Model State ID
-* Soon to come: Image URL

-The model state ID is used to recall the configured state when opening the configurator from line items in the cart or orders.
-Contextual information about the source of opening the configurator is passed to App Builder, allowing the configurator to appear differently when opened from the cart or from an order.
+The App Builder features of ShapeDiver allow you to create ShapeDiver Apps - flexible, customizable single-page 3D web applications - using only Grasshopper.
+The ShapeDiver WordPress Plugin allows you to easily integrate ShapeDiver Apps into your WooCommerce store.

+Link ShapeDiver Apps to your products and let your customers configure and visualize your products in 3D.
+If you have configured a ShapeDiver App for a product, it opens as overlay on the product page.
+Using the custom “Add To Cart” action component for App Builder, users can play with the configurator and add their configured product to the cart.

 ## How to use the plugin

 Use the plugin manager of WordPress to install the plugin.
-If you received the plugin as a zip file, use `Add New Plugin -> Upload Plugin`.
+Although we plan to do so, the plugin is not yet available via the WordPress plugin directory.
+Therefore please [download](https://github.com/shapediver/WordPressPlugin/releases) the plugin as a zip file, and use `Add New Plugin -> Upload Plugin`.
-We plan to add the plugin to the WordPress plugin directory, which will make the plugin available publicly.

 ### Plugin Settings